JYang-AI/jyang-ai.github.io/_pages/group.md

 Established in 1927, the University of Houston (UH) is a Carnegie R1 institution with very high research activity.
 Ranked among the top doctoral research universities in the US, UH offers a vibrant academic environment and cutting-edge research opportunities.
 UH is ranked 69th in Engineering according to US News.
 Additionally, according to ARWU, UH is ranked 63-95 in the US and 201-300 worldwide.

 **How to apply**\
-If you have a passion for high-quality research works and are interested in working with me, please send me an email with your transcripts and your CV that includes your research interests and experiences.
+If you have a passion for high-quality research works and are interested in working with me, please send me an email (jyang71@Central.UH.EDU or jianyiyang.ai@gmail.com) with the following materials
++ Your transcripts
++ Your CV that includes your research interests and experiences.
 Please start you email title with "Application for UH AI by {{your name}}".
 For Fall enrollment, contact me by May.
 For Spring enrollment, contact me by Oct.